Meromorphic open-string vertex algebras and Riemannian manifolds: Introduction

 where $\psi$ is a function on $M\times \R$.
 Using the method of separation of variables, we first study a product solution $fT$ of the equation above where $f$ is a function on $M$ and $T$ a function on $\R$.
 Then there exists $\lambda\in \C$ such that $f$ is an eigenfunction of the Laplacian $\Delta$ with the eigenvalue $\lambda$ and $T=Ce^{-\frac{\lambda}{i\hbar}t}$ for some $C\in \C$.
 Thus the study of the Schr\"{o}dinger equation above is reduced to the study of eigenvalues and eigenfunctions of the Laplacian $\Delta$.
 Eigenfunctions of $\Delta$ are states in the quantum mechanics on $M$ whose eigenvalues are the energies when the quantum mechanical particle is in these states.

 For a Riemannian manifold $M$, its tangent spaces are Euclidean spaces.
 From these tangent spaces, one can construct vertex operator algebras associated with Heisenberg algebras.
 These vertex operator algebras form a vector bundle of vertex operator algebras on $M$.
 By tautology, the space of smooth sections of this bundle is a vertex algebra, a variant of vertex operator algebras satisfying less conditions.
-Geometrically this vertex algebra is not very interesting because of the tautological construction.
+Geometrically this vertex algebra is not very interesting because as a module for the ring of the smooth functions on $M$, the information about this vertex algebra can all be obtained from the theory of vector bundles and the vertex operator algebras over the fibers.
 Algebraically, since this vertex algebra does not satisfy the important grading restriction condition and its weight $0$ subspace is not one dimensional (in fact, is the infinite-dimensional space of all smooth functions), not many interesting results for this vertex algebra can be expected.
 To obtain a vertex algebra having better properties, it is natural to consider the subspace of parallel sections of this vector bundle.
 It was first observed by Tamanoi \cite{T1} \cite{T} that the space of parallel sections of a vector bundle of vertex operator superalgebras constructed from suitable modules for Clifford algebras has a natural structure of a vertex operator superalgebra.
 The same observation can be made to see the existence of a natural structure of a vertex operator algebra on the space of parallel sections of the vector bundle of Heisenberg vertex operator algebras mentioned above.
 However, the only functions on $M$ belonging to this vertex operator algebra are constant functions and, in particular, eigenfunctions on $M$ are not in this vertex operator algebra.
-In fact, we do not expect that eigenfunctions will in general be in any vertex operator algebra because their eigenvalues in general are integers.
+In fact, we do not expect that eigenfunctions will in general be in any vertex operator algebra because their eigenvalues in general are not integers.